 In the perimenopause phase, the estrogen levels begin to decline and reach a minimum level during menopause.
 The fluctuating hormonal levels lead to hot flashes and other menopausal symptoms.

 Hot flashes aren’t a pleasant feeling to have during menopause.
 When you feel warm all of a sudden, mainly on the chest, neck, and face, it isn’t a good experience at all.
+That’s how I felt each time I was struck with these tormenting flashes.
 If these episodes of hot flashes keep occurring, your sleep, mood, and overall well-being will surely go for a toss.

 The Iranian Journal of Nursing and Midwifery Research published a study that mentioned ginger supplements worked towards lessening the severity and intensity of hot flashes in women who had entered the postmenopause phase.